ASCAP vs. BMI vs. SESAC

 PROs work with these organizations on the best prices for licensing, based on business need and size.
 The exact catalogue offered by a certain PRO may be more appealing to you, as a business owner, compared to another catalogue.

 PROs help businesses like restaurants, theaters, retailers, and gyms access popular music to set a specific ambiance for their customers.
 Many medium-sized and larger businesses pay all three of the biggest PROs (BMI, ASCAP, and SESAC), but you may decide you only need one for certain scenarios.
 We'll provide an overview of the three biggest PROs in this article, so you can determine if one catalogue is enough for your business or if you need access to all three options.
 Before we compare the first two (ASCAP vs. BMI), let’s review organizational specifics on each.

 - BMI: BMI stands for Broadcast Music Inc and is the largest PROs in America.
 They are a nonprofit organization with one of the most comprehensive available catalogues.
-They boast more than 15 million musical works from over 1 million songwriters, composers, and publishers.
-They represent around 2 million works of music and over 750,000 musicians.
+They boast more than 17 million musical works from over 1.1 million songwriters, composers, and publishers.

 The company was founded in 1939 to protect the public and recorded performances of artists in new musical genres like jazz, blues, and country.
 BMI still proudly protects new music artists and styles to this day.
 Songwriters can join BMI for free, whereas publishers must pay $150, and companies are charged $250.
 BMI represents famous artists such as Taylor Swift, Lady Gaga, Kendrick Lamar, and Sam Smith.